 Associated virtue: Humility

-Chi (pronounced KEY): The postulated upper-spectrum counter-part to paryl.
-(Often referred to in tales as “far above superviolet as paryl is below sub-red.”)
+Chi (KAI): The upper-spectrum counterpart to paryl.
+(Often referred to in tales as ‘as far above superviolet as paryl is below sub-red.’)
 Also called the revealer.
-Its main claimed use is nearly identical to paryl—seeing through things, though those who believe in chi say its powers far surpass paryl’s in this regard, cutting through flesh and bone and even metal.
+Its main claimed use is nearly identical to paryl—seeing through things, though those who believe in chi say its powers far surpass paryl’s in this regard, cutting through flesh and bone and possibly even metal.
 The only thing the tales seem to agree on is that chi drafters have the shortest life expectancy of any drafters: five to fifteen years, almost without exception.
-If chi indeed exists, it would mostly be evidence that Orholam created light for the universe or for his own purposes, and not solely for the use of man, and would move theologians from their current anthropocentrism.
+If chi indeed exists, it would mostly be evidence that Orholam created light for the universe or for His own purposes, and not solely for the use of man, and would move theologians from their current anthropocentrism.

 Black: Destruction, void, emptiness, that which is not and cannot be filled.
 Obsidian is said to be the bones of black luxin after it dies.